charlesreid1/magic-flying-camel/README.md

 Github Pages does the actual work of assembling the static content.
-It offers this service for free, if you agree to use Jekyll...
+It offers this service for free, if you agree to use Jekyll... (and get drawn into the Ruby black hole...)

-(This sucks you into the JS/Ruby environment.
-Don't do it!
-It's a trap!)

 The `docs/` folder contains some Ruby files that you can use to configure the site.